Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

     * Between the `""` add a message like "Setting up Drupal site" that reflects the changes you are making in the Drupal code.
     * `git commit -m "Setting up Drupal site"`

-* Add the git `remote` (this will be remote / cloud based git repository that you'll push changes to).
+* Add the git "remote" (this represents your git repository hosting service that you'll push changes to).
 This can be Bitbucket, Github or Gitlab.
     * **Example:** `git remote add origin https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-islandora.git`

-* Push the changes to the remote git repository on the `master` branch
+* Push the changes to the remote git repository on the "master" branch
     * `git push -u origin master`

 * Then continue to develop work within this follow your institutional best practice to application git repository.